google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 not owned by the same party.
 This guide discusses launching such requests through Chrome [custom tabs][3], i.e. intents launched from apps that open a URL in the browser tab.
 Until Chrome 83, developers could add any headers when launching a Custom Tab.
-From version 83 onward, Chrome started filtering all except [whitelisted][4] cross-origin headers, since non-whitelisted headers posed a security risk.
-Starting with Chrome 86, it is possible to attach non-whitelisted headers to cross-origin requests, when the server and client are related using a [digital asset link][5].
+From version 83 onward, Chrome started filtering all except [safelisted][4] cross-origin headers, since non-safelisted headers posed a security risk.
+Starting with Chrome 86, it is possible to attach non-safelisted headers to cross-origin requests, when the server and client are related using a [digital asset link][5].
 This behaviour is summarised in the following table:

 **Chrome version**     | **CORS headers allowed**
 ---------------------- | ----------------------
-before Chrome 83       | whitelisted, non-whitelisted
+before Chrome 83       | safelisted, non-safelisted
-Chrome 83 to Chrome 85 | whitelisted
+Chrome 83 to Chrome 85 | safelisted
-from Chrome 86 onwards | whitelisted, non-whitelisted when a digital asset link is set up
+from Chrome 86 onwards | safelisted, non-safelisted when a digital asset link is set up

-**Table 1.:** Filtering of non-whitelisted CORS headers.
+**Table 1.:** Filtering of non-safelisted CORS headers.

-This article shows how to set up a verified connection between the server and client and use that to send whitelisted as well as non-whitelisted http headers.
+This article shows how to set up a verified connection between the server and client and use that to send safelisted as well as non-safelisted http headers.
 You can skip to [Adding Extra Headers to CustomTab Intents](#adding-extra-headers) for the code.

 ## Background

-### Whitelisted vs. Non-whitelisted CORS Request Headers
+### safelisted vs. Non-safelisted CORS Request Headers
 [Cross-Origin Resource Sharing (CORS)][6] allows a web application from one origin to request resources of a different origin.
-The list of **CORS-whitelisted** headers is maintained in the [HTML Standard][7].
-Example whitelisted headers are shown in the next table:
+The list of **CORS-safelisted** headers is maintained in the [HTML Standard][7].
+Example safelisted headers are shown in the next table:

 **Header**       | **Description**
 ---------------- | ----------------------